madlabber/vsimcli/README.md

     vsim console -vsim ONTAPSelect

 ## Known Issues:
-- HA NVRAM mirroring stopped working in VMware Fusion 11, but the code is retained in case a workaround is eventually discovered.
+- HA NVRAM mirroring stopped working in VMware Fusion 11.
+In later versions of VMware, HA can be re-enabled by using the -vmxnet3 cli switch to configure VMXNET3 type virtual network adapters.
+This feature requires ONTAP version 9.5 or later.

 - Automatic cluster join is no longer working as of ONTAP 9.2.

 - ONTAP9 vsims in an HA configuration panic during shutdown or reboot, but otherwise function normally.
+For this reason core dump will be disabled by default on HA VSIMS.

 ## Notes:
 - When using -auto to configure vsims the default password for root or admin is set to : netapp1!